schesnowitz/dog_walker/README.md

 # DogWalker

-Steve is back with another great Gem!
+Steve Chesnowitz is back with another great Gem!
 From the creator of "Dish Washer" comes another awesome Gem to make your life easier.
 Created using the latest AI and GPS tracking, Dog Walker is ready to walk.

 ## Installation